-Holland Circular Hotspot collected publications and tools that provide you with practical information about the circular economy and the steps you can take as an organization.
+Holland Circular Hotspot collected publications and tools that provide you with practical information about the circular economy and the steps you can take for this transition, as an organization.

-FLOOW2 facilitates companies and (healthcare) organizations to share equipment, waste, materials, services, facilities and personnel with fellow companies through a general sharing platform.
-With, as a result, more efficient use of existing capacity, sustainable business operations, additional revenue, cost savings and more cooperation.
+FLOOW2 facilitates companies and (healthcare) organizations to share equipment, waste, materials, services, facilities, and personnel with fellow companies through a general sharing platform.
+As a result, more efficient use of existing capacity, sustainable business operations, additional revenue, cost savings, and more cooperation can be achieved.

 With the vast number of possibilities for creating value out of the Circular Economy and cradle-to-cradle thinking, it can be challenging to assess all the options.
 For this reason the University of Cambridge developed the Circular Economy Toolkit.
 The toolkit has consolidated all the opportunities and provides information on how companies can benefit in the circular economy.
 One can simply read through the toolkit, complete the 5 minute opportunity assessment tool and run one’s own workshop to start creating more valuable and sustainable products and services.